Indigenous Youth and Young Adult Programs

 Provided by Fraser Region Aboriginal Friendship Centre Association (FRAFCA)

-• All Nations Youth Safe House (ANYSH): A 30-day home-like space that is safe, comfortable and caring when youth ages 16-18 are enduring times of hardship.
+• All Nations Youth Safe House (ANYSH): ANYSH offers a 30-day home-like space that is safe, comfortable and caring when youth ages 16-18 are enduring times of hardship.
 ANYSH is staffed 24-hours a day, 7 days a week, even Christmas and New Years.
 Aboriginal and non-Aboriginal youth are welcomed.
 Self-referrals welcomed.
+Services include six warm, clean beds for vulnerable youth ages 16–18; daily nutritious meals; 24/7 support from caring staff; access to computers, phones, television, and leisure activities; and assistance with education completion, employment or training opportunities, housing, and other needed supports.

 604-595-1170